bfterrizzi/SeeCraft/README.md

 Have fun testing different images and let me know if you get some surprising results!

-NOTE: If the application fails to load (usually indicated by am "OH NO!" message), this is most likely due to monthly bandwidth constraints in Git's large file storage (due to Seecraft's model size).
+NOTE: If the application fails to load (usually indicated by an "OH NO!" message), this is most likely due to monthly bandwidth constraints in Git's large file storage (due to Seecraft's model size).
 I intend to upgrade contsraint in the future.